devMfawzy/universities-app/README.md

 #  Universities APP
-Universities APP iOS assessment app.
+Universities APP is an iOS assessment app.

 ## Features
 1. The app consists of master and details screens.